DipeshDhandha07/Hospital-Management-System/README.md

 # Hospital-Management-System
 This project can book appointment for patient online and doctor can send prescription to patient online.
-It inlucdes admin, doctors, patients.
+It includes admin, doctors, patients.
 Project created using xampp, php, mysql, html, css, javascript.
 <br>

 ### Main Screen